 And please don’t let what you didn’t get done overshadow what you are doing inside your home.

-Being a stay at home mom is an investment in your children’s lives.
+But more importantly, remember that being a stay at home mom is an investment in your children’s lives.
 When they’re young they need you physically, and when they’re older they need you mentally.

 Sometimes the rewards that come from being available to our children and husband aren’t seen for many years later.